stefanZorcic/scaling-book/gpus.md

 Blackwell introduces a bunch of major networking changes, including NVLink 5 with twice the overall NVLink bandwidth (900GB/s).
 B200 still has 8-GPU nodes, just like H100s, but GB200 systems (which combine B200 GPUs with Grace CPUs) introduce much larger NVLink domain (72 GPUs in NVL72 and in theory up to 576).
 This bigger NVLink domain also effectively increases the node egress bandwidth, which reduces collective costs above the node level.

-{% include figure.liquid path="assets/gpu/b200-node.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing how a GB200 NVL72 unit is constructed, with 18 switches and 72 GPUs." %}
+{% include figure.liquid path="assets/gpu/b200-node.png" class="img-small" caption="<b>Figure:</b> a diagram showing how a GB200 NVL72 unit is constructed, with 18 switches and 72 GPUs." %}

 Within a node, this increased bandwidth (from 450GB/s to 900GB/s) doesn't make much of a difference because we also double the total FLOPs/s of each GPU.
 Our rooflines mostly stay the same, although because NVLink has much better bandwidth, Expert Parallelism becomes easier.

 Beyond a node, things change more.
 Here's a SuperPod diagram from [here](https://docs.nvidia.com/dgx-superpod/reference-architecture-scalable-infrastructure-gb200/latest/network-fabrics.html#compute-fabric-576).

-{% include figure.liquid path="assets/gpu/b200-superpod.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing a GB200 DGX SuperPod of 576 GPUs." %}
+{% include figure.liquid path="assets/gpu/gb200-superpod.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing a GB200 DGX SuperPod of 576 GPUs." %}

 As you can see, the per-node egress bandwidth increases to `4 * 18 * 400 / 8 = 3.6TB/s`, up from 400GB/s in H100.
 This improves the effective cross-node rooflines by about 4x since our FLOPs/chip also double.
 Now we may start to worry about whether we're bottlenecked at the node level rather than the scale-out level.